5 Sep

 Purchase plus Improvements

-General Tim Hill, MBA 13 Jan
+Posted by: Tim Hill, MBA

 Home prices in the Lower Mainland continue to be very high relative to both incomes and savings, making it difficult for buyers to find homes that suit their needs.
 Many of the homes that are for sale are in need of substantial renovation work, including such things as new flooring, roofing, or landscaping.
 Still more […]